4molybdenum2/cs-notes/Visualization/Lecture 5.md

 1. select k
 2. select k centroid randomly
 3. assign points to each cluster centroid one by one by calculating euclidian distance from centroid
-4. find mean of each cluster these are now centroid of cluster, and go to 3 again
+4. find mean of each cluster these are now centroid of cluster, and go to 3 again if clustering changed
 5. if clustering didn't change stop